-- The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism. - The 2011 Prevent strategy has three specific strategic objectives: - respond to the ideological challenge of terrorism and the threat we face from those who promote it; - prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support; and - work with sectors and institutions where there are risks of radicalisation that we need to address. - All public sector bodies including local authorities, educational, childcare and health organisations have a legal duty to prevent people from being drawn into terrorism and must understand what radicalisation and extremism mean, why people might become vulnerable or susceptible to this form of exploitation and what they should do if they think someone may be at risk of becoming radicalised.
+- The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism. - The 2011 Prevent strategy has three specific strategic objectives: - respond to the ideological challenge of terrorism and the threat we face from those who promote it; - prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support; and - work with sectors and institutions where there are risks of radicalisation that we need to address. - Under the Prevent Duty all public sector bodies have a legal duty to prevent people from being drawn into extremism and/or terrorism. - What you should do if you think someone may be vulnerable or susceptible to radicalisation..

-Prevent in context
+Prevent national context

-- Prevent is one element of CONTEST Government Counter Terrorism Strategy (Protect, Prepare, Pursue and Prevent) - Covers all forms of terrorism and extremism - Prevent = Safeguarding - Currently no specific 'terrorist' threat in South Tyneside (low/medium) but national threat level at 'substantial' (i.e. terror attack in UK likely) - Far Right growing concern locally, key UK national threat/risk Islamist inspired terrorism - Self-initiated terrorists or ' lone wolf' attacks, extremist ideologies and online safety are growing areas of concern - If you think someone is in immediate danger, or if you see or hear something that may be terrorist-related, trust your instincts and call 999 or the confidential Anti-Terrorist Hotline on 0800 789 321
+- Prevent is one element of CONTEST Government Counter Terrorism Strategy (Protect, Prepare, Pursue and Prevent) - The first objective of Prevent is to "tackle the ideological causes of terrorism". - The ideological component of terrorism is what sets it apart from other acts of serious violence. - Prevent = Safeguarding and covers all forms of terrorism and extremism - South Tyneside (low/medium risk) but national threat level at 'substantial' - Key UK national threat/risk Islamist inspired terrorism, online Far Right growing concern in Northumbria. - Self-initiated terrorists or 'lone wolf' attacks, extremist ideologies and online safety are growing areas of concern. - Pre-criminal space (currently), early help before any terrorism related offences - If you think someone is in immediate danger, or if you see or hear something that may be terrorist-related, trust your instincts and call 999 or the confidential Anti-Terrorist Hotline on 0800 789 321